tlvaldepena/vectorsurv.org/_docs/tools/spatial-tools.md

 ## Geocode

 This tool will extract long/lat coordinates from an address typed into the **Location** field or uploaded in a file, which is advantageous for geocoding multiple addresses at once.
-Note that the geocode file must follow a specific format for the import to be successful, which can be found at the box to the righthand side of the screen.
+Note that the geocode file must follow a specific format for the import to be successful, which can be found at the box to the right-hand side of the screen.
 This feature is also available when adding a [new site]({{ site.baseurl }}/docs/site) by its address.

 Additional resource: [YouTube tutorial for Geocode addresses](https://youtu.be/EDUKRl5R6OQ).